 The Ultimate Cost

 Of course, the highest cost of drinking and driving any vehicle is harming yourself or others.
-According to the National Highway Safety Administration, 44% of traffic deaths over Memorial Day weekend involve alcohol.
+According to the National Highway Safety Administration, 44% of traffic deaths over Labor Day weekend involve alcohol.
 Drinking and driving is never worth the risk.
-Have fun this Memorial Day, but please be safe and drink responsibly.
+Have fun this Labor Day, but please be safe and drink responsibly.